reymon359/how-to-live/advices/Book time for planning/index.md

 Do not just act; think first: Is this how I want it to go, and are these the correct consequences?

+Most of the problems and lack of time can be solved by planning your activities (assigning a date and time).

 ## Quotes

 > “By Failing to prepare, you are preparing to fail.” – Benjamin Franklin